MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-D--Securing-Built-In-Administrator-Accounts-in-Active-Directory.md

 4. In the **PowerShell** window, type **net use \\\\\<Server Name\>\c$**, where \<Server Name\> is the name of the member server or workstation you are attempting to access over the network.

-5. You should recieve a message that the user has not been granted the requested logon type.
+5. You should receive a message that the user has not been granted the requested logon type.

 ##### Verify "Deny log on as a batch job" GPO Settings